siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 For XYZ the travel-per-revolution value is usually the result of the lead screw pitch or pulley circumference.
 * A 10 thread-per-inch (TPI) leadscrew moves 0.100" per revolution.
 TR in inches would be 0.100, or 2.54 in mm mode.
-* A 0.500" diameter pulley will travel 3.14159" per revolution, absent any other gearing.
+* A 0.500" radius pulley will travel 3.14159" per revolution, absent any other gearing.
 A typical value for a Shapeoko or Reprap belt driven machine is on the order of 36.540 mm per revolution.
 Don't take this as exact - you will need to do your own calibration on your machine to get this setting exact.

 For ABC the travel-per-revolution value is entered in degrees.
 This value will be 360 degrees for an axis that is not geared down - one revolution = 360 degrees.
 The value for a geared rotary axis is 360 divided by the gear ratio.
 For example, a motor-driven rotary table with 4 degrees of table movement per handle rotation has a gear ratio of 90:1.
 The Travel per Revolution value should be set to 4.